 The Biggest Fintech Company in the World

 While Ant Financial was founded in October 2014, it originated from Alipay, which was founded in 2004 within Alibaba.
 Ant Financial has now taken in $18.5 billion in funding, the majority of which was announced just days ago in the form of a $14 billion Series C funding round, one of the largest ever made.
 Following that round, Ant Financial is now worth more than Goldman Sachs and Barclays combined, with a valuation of $150 billion.
 Investors in the latest round included a large number of institutional investors from all corners of the earth including the Canada Pension Plan Investment Board, the Singapore sovereign wealth fund (and the Singapore government investment company Temasek), The Carlyle Group, Baillie Gifford, the Malaysian sovereign wealth fund, and T. Rowe Price (TROW).
-That money is going to be put towards the “globalization” of Ant Financial, which is a good segue into talking about what they do.
+That money will be put towards the “globalization” of Ant Financial, which is a good segue into talking about what they do.

 Ant Financial and the “Ant Model”

-“Ant Financial is a technology company that brings inclusive financial services to the world” says the company’s About Us page, and with 870 million annual active users on their platform, they’ve already managed to capture 11% of all the people living on our planet.
+“Ant Financial is a technology company that brings inclusive financial services to the world”, says the company’s About Us page, and with 870 million annual active users on their platform, they’ve already managed to capture 11% of all the people living on our planet.
 Here’s their target demographic:

 That’s the first part of their “Ant Model” which is “inclusive finance”, meaning that everyone should have access to basic financial services like credit and the ability to pay for something easily.
 The second part of the model is “green”, and this excerpt from Wikipedia explains how they’re using gamification to promote good behavior: